 I have a serious problem.
 I'm pathologically non-confrontational.
 I have a really, really hard time pushing back and saying "no".
 And for reasons I don't fully understand, it's at its worst when I'm on the phone.
 Maybe it's because of the expectation of immediate answers and I have a deep fear of those awkward moments of silence on the phone.
 I don't know.
 Whatever it is, I know I have a problem.

 4. I'm pathologically polite, and just can't get the timing right.

 When on a phone call, it feels like I'm always doing this delicate dance between trying to make sure there's not the dreaded period of silence that lasts too long — and the equally dreadful experience of inadvertently interrupting someone.
-I do this particular dance very poorly, know I do it poorly, and as such am self-conscious about it, and so end up doing it poorly.
+I do this particular dance very poorly, know I do it poorly, and as such am self-conscious about it, and so end up doing it even more poorly.
 Vicious cycle.

 5. I'm absolutely terrible at ending a call.

 So, to summarize my "sorry no calls".
 It's not you — it's me.
 I know you're probably not trying to sell me something.
 You're probably really good at having a normal phone conversation (like most people), so you think I'm exaggerating how I feel.
 Trust me, I'm not.